 Metropolitan State University and Normandale Community College are offering three new and innovative advanced degree programs for dental hygienists.
-After completing an associate degree program, students can now obtain a baccalaureate certificate, or master's degree.
+While completing our associate degree program, students can now simultaneously enroll in Metropolitan State's Dental Hygiene baccalaureate degree.

 The master's degree program provides the theoretical and applied skills needed for eligibility to be licensed as a dental therapist and credentialed as an advanced dental therapist in the State of Minnesota.
 Applicants to this master's degree program must be licensed Dental Hygienists and have a baccalaureate degree.

 - Bachelor in Science in Dental Hygiene (BSDH) at Metropolitan State University

 - Master of Science in Advanced Dental Therapy (MSADT), at Metropolitan State University

 Metropolitan State University/Normandale Community College Baccalaureate Degree Completion Program